Communities

 **Update:** specs from other manufacturers have been recently published and many of them do support 5600 "natively" (for example [MSI Tomahawk](https://www.msi.com/Motherboard/MAG-X870-TOMAHAWK-WIFI/Specification)).

-Suggested 26 days ago by matthewsnyder‭
+Suggested about 2 months ago by matthewsnyder‭